dalesgit/zettelkasten/Ignatius of Loyola.md

 _Luke 9:57–62_

 As they were going along the road, someone said to Jesus, "I will follow you wherever you go."
 And Jesus said to him, "Foxes have holes, and birds of the air have nests; but the Son of Man has nowhere to lay his head."
 To another he said, "Follow me."
 But he said, "Lord, first let me go and bury my father."
 But Jesus said to him, "Let the dead bury their own dead; but as for you, go and proclaim the kingdom of God."
 Another said, "I will follow you, Lord; but let me first say farewell to those at my home."
 Jesus said to him, "No one who puts a hand to the plow and looks back is fit for the kingdom of God."ggk
+## Homily

+- When I first found my way back into the church as a 20-something, Jesuits and Ignatius of Loyola had no partiular significance.
+If I had attended UH at the time I might have known more because there were Jesuits in the campus ministry.
+As it was my own college ministry was run by a Congregational minister who would later become an Episcopalian.
+-